PoulinV/AxiCLASS/README.md

 #                           extra_link_args=['-lgomp','-lgsl','-lgslcblas']
 )

+This workaround does not always solve the problem unfortunately...
+One solution is to recompile with gcc.
-Many thanks to Pierre Zhang for finding out this bug!
+Many thanks to Pierre Zhang for finding out this bug, and helping with debugging.

 ------- THE REST IS THE STANDARD CLASS README -------